gumgum/gumgum-ios-sdk/README.md

 navigationController.keywords = @"An, ad, is, worth, a, million, billion, impressions";
 ```

 Keep in mind that in-screen ads are maintained in-between view controller presentations.
-To control which view controllers display an ad, simply conform the view controllers you'd like to display an ad with `GGAdDelegate`.
+To control which view controllers display an ad, simply conform the view controllers you'd like to display an ad in with `GGAdDelegate`.

 If you happen to conform a view controller to `GGAdDelegate` for displaying a `GGInImageView`, but simeltaneously don't want an in-screen ad to be displayed, simply set the `inScreenHidden` property on your navigation controller:
 ```ObjC